Spitting up, sticky fingers, and drool ‒ even tiny babies can make a big mess.

 - What is a burp cloth?

-- How many burp cloths do I need for a newborn?
+- How many burp cloths do I need for twins?

-- How often should you wash burp cloths?
+- How often should you change your burp cloth?

 - What’s the best material for burp cloths?